Assane134/dining_philosopher/dining_philo_p_lang/README.md

 # Dining philosopher project in P Language

-This project implements dining philosopher problem in P language to verify the solution implemented in Akka prevent deadlocks.
+This project implements dining philosopher problem in P language to check if the solution implemented in Akka prevent deadlocks.
 The project includes two scenarios: a scenario leading to deadlock (solution is not implemented) and a scenario where the asymmetric strategy is implemented.

 ## Assignment requirements